John the Baptist on How to Change CultureDownload Study

 What does the Bible say is the way to go about changing culture?
 Since the founding of our nation, Christians have tried to change our country’s direction and our culture to better reflect God’s precepts.
-That continues today; there are politically based groups that meet regularly to plot, strategize, and implement changes to our culture.
+That effort continues today as politically based groups meet regularly to plot, strategize, and implement changes to our culture.

-Note Luke, chapter 3 in consideration of the above.
+Note Luke chapter 3 in consideration of the opening question.
 Therein revealed is how John the Baptist went about changing culture—and what an insight he provides for us today!
-John the Baptist reveals the preeminent means to which every believer should be committed in order to change culture.
+John the Baptist reveals the preeminent means to which every believer should be committed to change culture.
 Luke 3 points to the most excellent pursuit for both you and me.

 Read on, my friend.